cortexproject/cortex/docs/configuration/config-file-reference.md

 # deprecated -store.query-chunk-limit.
 0 to disable.
 # CLI flag: -querier.max-fetched-chunks-per-query
 [max_fetched_chunks_per_query: <int> | default = 0]

+# The maximum number of unique series for which a query can fetch samples from
+# each ingesters and blocks storage.
+This limit is enforced in the querier only
+# when running Cortex with blocks storage.
+0 to disable
+# CLI flag: -querier.max-fetched-series-per-query
+[max_fetched_series_per_query: <int> | default = 0]

 # Limit how long back data (series and metadata) can be queried, up until
 # <lookback> duration ago.
 This limit is enforced in the query-frontend, querier